Angels Ain't Listening

 "Angels Ain't Listening" is a song by Swedish musician Basshunter, released as a single on 29 May 2020 by Central Station Records, nextBird Records, Planetworks, PowerHouse, Roton, Teta Records, and Yeni Dünya Müzik.
 It was written by Basshunter, Jimmy Joker, Thomas G:son, and Bilal Hajji, and produced by Jimmy Joker.
+"Angels Ain't Listening" is Basshunter's first song he sings in seven years.
+It shows his emotional side and was inspired by the pop music of the 1980s.
+It peaked at number 27 on the Swiss Dance Chart.

-Description
+Background

 "Angels Ain't Listening" is two minutes and 49 seconds long, and has a tempo of 153 beats per minute.
-The song was written by Basshunter, Jimmy Joker, Thomas G:son, and Bilal Hajji, and produced by Jimmy Joker.
-It reveals the emotional side of Basshunter and was inspired by the pop music of the 1980s.
-It is Basshunter's first song he sings in seven years.
+The cold wave song was written by Basshunter, Jimmy Joker, Thomas G:son, and Bilal Hajji, and produced by Jimmy Joker.
+It reveals the emotional side of Basshunter and was inspired by 1980s pop music.
+It was Basshunter's first song he sings in seven years.
 He said he had lost his will to sing and did not have much self-confidence, having found the competition from other singers, who he felt had more personality and were better at singing than he was, too fierce.
 When he recorded "Angels Ain't Listening", he felt he could actually sing.

 Basshunter described the song as being about having to find oneself before devoting one's life to someone else.
 He realized that having a good relationship with oneself is needed before becoming involved in a relationship.
 He said everyone makes mistakes and learns the hard way, but it is important to maintain a positive attitude and have fun throughout life.